-Jimmy decided to walk to work although he knew he would be sweating by the time he arrived.
+He decided to walk to work although he knew he would be sweating by the time he arrived.
 Once on the street he stopped by the Italians’ car to tie his shoe lace.
 The shoe lace was, as always, perfectly tied.
 Jimmy pulled out the small Philips screwdriver he had previously ensconced in his trouser pocket and punctured both tyres on the pavement side.
 He grinned to himself, delighted at his small victory.

 “Buenos dias.”
 Jimmy announced chirpily as he pulled over a chair to the nurses’ table in Observation Room 2.